beingcrazyy/Lead-Generation-Personalized-Outreach/README.md

 python main.py
 ```

-You’ll be prompted (in plain English) for:
+How to Run the Script

+When you run the script, you’ll be prompted for the following (defaults in parentheses):

-Industry/keyword (default: software)
+Industry / keyword (default: software)

-Company size range (default: 50-200)
+Company size range (default: 50–200)

 Location (default: Bangalore)

 Number of companies (default: 10)

-Press Enter to accept defaults.
+Press Enter at any prompt to accept the default value.

-The script will:
+What the Script Does

-Search Apollo for matching companies.
+Searches Apollo for matching companies.

-Scrape each website.
+Scrapes each company’s website.

-Generate AI summaries & outreach messages.
+Generates AI summaries and personalized outreach messages.

-Save everything to final_leads.csv in the project root.
+Saves everything to final_leads.csv in the project root.

-Output CSV
+Output

-Each row contains:
+The generated CSV contains one row per company with the following columns:

 | id | company_name | website | linkedin_url | twitter_url | phone_number | description | outreach_subject | outreach_body |

-Logs
+Logging

+INFO messages show progress.

-The script logs INFO messages for progress and ERROR messages for problems.
+ERROR messages indicate problems.
 Check the console output to monitor each step.

-Notes
+Fallbacks

-If Apollo API fails (rate limits, free tier limits), you can plug in your own mock data in apollo_integration.py to keep the pipeline working.
+If the Apollo API fails (rate limits / free tier), you can plug mock data into apollo_integration.py to keep the pipeline working.

-If the OpenAI API key is missing, the script returns stub summaries and outreach messages for testing.
+If the OpenAI API key is missing, the script returns stub summaries.and outreach messages for testing.